eclipse-vertx/vert.x/core_manual_groovy.md

     container.deployVerticle("foo.ChildVerticle", config);

-Then, in `ChildVerticle` you can access the config via `getConfig` as previously explained.
+Then, in `ChildVerticle` you can access the config via the `config` property as previously explained.

 ## Using a Verticle to co-ordinate loading of an application